UBC-CIC/Quantum-AI/docs/deploymentGuide.md

 ### Step 3: Visit Web App
 You can now navigate to the web app URL to see your application in action.

+### Step 4 (Optional): Change Application Logo
+In order to change the logo that appears in multiple places in the application, you can replace the `logo.png` file in the `frontend/src/assets`directory with your own file but keep the same name.
+This will replace the current application logo with your own.

 ## Cleanup
 ### Taking down the deployed stack